-We are asking all families (U3 to U19) to provide a $100 refundable volunteer deposit cheque.
-We shred the cheque when the family completes five volunteer hours for tasks assigned by Fort Saskatchewan Soccer.
+We are asking all families (U3 to U19) to provide a $100 refundable volunteer fee which will be added to your registration fee during registration.
+We will refund the volunteer fee when the family completes five volunteer hours for tasks assigned by Fort Saskatchewan Soccer.

 3. Do other sport groups in Fort Saskatchewan have a volunteer policy?
 Yes, they may call it by other names.
 Ringette requires 10 hours or $200 dollars for their volunteer participation hours.
 The Fort Saskatchewan Nordic Ski Club volunteer program requires 10 to 90 hours per family depending on the program in which a skier is registered.
 Other programs like hockey, baseball, judo, swimming and gymnastics have mandatory team or individual fundraising.

 4. Can I "opt out" of Fort Saskatchewan Soccer's volunteer policy?
 While we would rather players/parents help us with the tasks required to run soccer programs for over 1,100 children each year, we do understand that some families would prefer the option of donating their volunteer fee of $100 to Fort Saskatchewan Soccer.

 Families can choose to not volunteer and their volunteer fee will not be refunded.

 5. What counts towards volunteer hours and what doesn’t?
 Parents are expected to help out with their children’s team.
 While this is a valued form of assistance, with the exception of team officials, this is NOT considered part of Fort Saskatchewan Soccer’s official volunteer commitment.
 Team officials are the executive committee assigned coaches, team managers and level directors.